-Legal Island has joined forces with Ulster University and the Labour Relations Agency to create what we think will be the best employment law course in the UK.
+Four years ago, Legal Island joined forces with Ulster University and the Labour Relations Agency to create what we think is the best employment law course in the UK.
 The feedback from students and guest lecturers has been exceptional.

-The course includes 24 employment law and compliance lectures on Tuesday evenings from 5.45pm - 8pm from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including on-site visits and role-play exercises with LRA staff and the President of Industrial Tribunals and the Fair Employment Tribunal.
+The course includes 24 employment law and compliance lectures from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including role-play exercises with Labour Relations Agency staff and the President of Industrial Tribunals and the Fair Employment Tribunal.
 All live sessions take place on Tuesday afternoons but this year, everything will be online and students will also be able to watch recordings of all sessions and presentations after they are broadcast.